Disabled Child Caregiver

 A Safe and Sustainable Process with the Right Caregiver

 Caring for disabled children is a process that requires sensitivity and expertise.
-The most critical point in this process is to provide the right match for the child and family by analyzing needs correctly.
-Unplanned searches often lead to the risk of choosing the wrong caregiver and create serious loss of time due to repeated processes.
+The most critical point in this process is to provide a correct match that meets the needs by analyzing them accurately.
+Unplanned searches often lead to the risk of wrong caregiver selection and create serious time loss due to repeated processes.

 Damla Consultancy helps families manage this process safely and controlled with the system it has developed since 2005.
 Thanks to its wide candidate portfolio, reference checks, and multi-stage evaluation process, the most suitable candidates are directed to meet the needs.